 Some social media influencers are trying to help the environment and stop the problem of overconsumption; however, most social media influencers are part of the problem.

 In simple terms, overconsumption is when humans consume more resources than they produce.
-In other words, it describes a situation where a consumer overuses their available services and goods to the point where they can’t or don’t want to restore or reuse them.
+In other words, it describes a situation where a consumer overuses their available services and goods to the point where they can’t or don’t want to restore them.

 Overconsumption worsens climate breakdown and increases air pollution.
 Ecosystems are unable to cope with excessive resource extraction, resulting in biodiversity loss and the deterioration of the natural world.
 Many companies are focused more on making money, and without altruistic morals being a part of their decision-making, our environment and society suffer as a result.
 When we needlessly purchase items, we contribute to the problem.
 The production of goods itself produces a significant amount of fossil fuels.
-Even the servers that run the social media platforms seeking our likes, clicks, and shares while promoting consumerism burn fossil fuels
+Even the servers that run the social media platforms seeking our likes, clicks, and shares while promoting consumerism burn fossil fuels.

 Overconsumption rates have been proven to have gone up since the introduction of iPhones and social media into our society.
 According to the article, ‘How Overconsumption Affects the Environment and Health,’ by Seth Millstein, the overconsumption rate between 1970 and 2021 has gone up by 400 percent.

-According to Statista, 63.8 percent of people worldwide own social media, and over 93% of teenagers in the US own social media apps.
+According to Statista, 63.8 percent of people worldwide own social media, and over 93% of teenagers in the U.S. own social media apps.

 Social media apps consist of influencers who are content creators who have a large amount of followers and usually a lot of money.
-If you go on apps like TikTok or Instagram there are videos and pictures of influencers promoting different kinds of products that their followers should purchase.
+If you go on apps like TikTok or Instagram there are videos and pictures of influencers promoting different kinds of products for their followers to purchase.
 Many influencers also post videos called “hauls” of what they bought from the store with large and unnecessary amounts of products from whatever store they bought the items from.

 There are also videos on YouTube and TikTok of people showing several of the same makeup products, shower items, clothes, fragrances, shoes, and other products.
 People, especially adolescents, are easily influenced by what they see online, leading to people thinking they need the items the influencers are promoting.